-Honour: All you need to know about Keeley Hawes' new ITV police drama including the tragic true story behind it
+Honour: Who's in the cast?
+What is the true story behind it?
+All you need to know about Keeley Hawes' new factual drama

 The TV star is back in the police, this time as an detective seeking to make amends for missing the warning signs ahead of a brutal killing in this ITV drama.

 British actress Keeley Hawes is about to launch another must-see TV series – Honour.